tahvildari/toy-robot/README.md

 ## Running the tests

-To run the test please run this command:
+To run the test please run this command inside the project directory:

 ``mvn test``